MERV Ratings: MERV 13 Vs MERV 11 Vs Merv 8

 When choosing the right furnace filter for your home, the air filter’s MERV rating is a good place to start.
 There are many different types of filters, each providing a different level of protection against indoor pollutants.

-HVAC air filters are rated by Minimum Efficiency Reporting Value, or MERV.
-This is a simple system for rating a filter’s ability to capture particles based on their size.
+HVAC air filters are rated by Minimum Efficiency Reporting Value, or MERV rating.
+This is a simple system for rating a filter’s ability to capture particles based on their size in microns.

-The rating is given based on a method of testing developed by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) and is helpful in determining which system will work best for your heating and air conditioning system and indoor air quality goals.
+The rating is given based on a method of testing developed by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) and is helpful in determining which air filter will work best for your heating and air conditioning system and indoor air quality goals.

-When shopping for a home air filter, most people will review a MERV 8 vs. MERV 11, or, for homes where allergies and asthma is a consideration, MERV 11 vs. MERV 13 may be more beneficial.
+When shopping for a home air filter, most people will review a MERV 8 vs. MERV 11, or, for homes where allergies and asthma are a high consideration, choosing between a MERV 11 vs. MERV 13 filter may be more beneficial.
 Let’s break down what separates these filters and which one is right for you.

-A MERV 8 rated filter captures at least 84.9% of particles between the sizes of 0.3 and 10 microns.
+According to the EPA, a MERV 8-rated filter captures at least 70% of particles between the sizes of 3.0 and 10 microns.
 This is typically good enough to get the job done for the average home.

-However, a MERV 8 filter captures less than 20% of particles between 1.0 and 3.0 microns and is not rated to filter particles or pollutants between the sizes of 0.30 and 1.0 microns.
+However, a MERV 8 filter captures greater or equal to 20% of particles between 1.0 and 3.0 microns and is not rated to filter particles or pollutants between the sizes of 0.30 and 1.0 microns.
 That means things like pet dander, smoke, and some airborne bacteria are likely to get through a MERV 8 filter.